Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Conclusion and discussion

 While the regression model is not able to fully capture the spatial patterns in diurnal temperature range for spring and summer, its performance is promising, especially for winter and autumn data.
 It is our belief that one can achieve better results with an improved selection of explanatory variables and, potentially, further development of the distributional quantile regression method.
 As an example, many of the weather stations with high PIT errors \(e_\mu\) and \(e_\sigma\) are located along the coast.
 Consequently, it might be reasonable to better distinguish between coastal observations and inland observations, e.g. through the introduction of a binary explanatory variable.
 A transformation of variables could also improve our models.
 The relationships between the median of diurnal temperature range and the available explanatory variables shown in Figure~\ref{fig:covariates} do not seem linear for the geographical information.
 One might find possible transformations of the explanatory variables which are able to improve the linear relationships between the quantiles of diurnal temperature range and the available explanatory variables.
 In addition to the explanatory variables used in the current study, one might find important dependencies between diurnal temperature range and other climate variables, such as daily precipitation, wind speed and the degree of cloud cover.
 Especially precipitation and cloud cover have been found to be highly negatively correlated with diurnal temperature range \citep{zhou2009spatial,waqas2018observed}.
 It is not obvious how such explanatory variables should be incorporated in our model, though.
 The regression model for diurnal temperature range only includes spatial fixed effects.
 The inclusion of spatial random effects might improve model performance \citep{lum2012spatial,self21_ident_meteor_driver_pm2}.
 Additionally, attempts to estimate parameter uncertainty will be affected by the temporal autocorrelation of diurnal temperature range, which is statistically significant for lags up to approximately one week.
 Consequently, further modelling attempts should also aspire to include a temporal framework.
-A comprehensive modelling framework for temperature range should furthermore include modelling components to account for data issues such as data homogenization and measurement errors, including recording precision.
+A comprehensive modelling framework for temperature range should furthermore include modelling components to account for data issues such as data inhomogeneities and measurement errors, including recording precision.
 This is particularly important in settings where long data series from various data sources are combined into a single analysis, like in the unified Bayesian approach that was introduced in the EUSTACE project \citep{EUSTACE2020}.
-Here, temporal and spatial autocorrelations were handled by latent random field components, and the data homogenization was estimated via independent random effect variables.
-In principle, the FPLD model for diurnal temperature range can be incorporated into the observation level of such hierarchical models.
+In this project temporal and spatial autocorrelations were handled by latent random field components, and the data inhomogeneities were directly estimated via independent random effect variables.
+That approach allowed the propagation of uncertainty through the entire analysis system, in contrast to more traditional data homogenisation methods that handle this as a separate pre-processing step.
+In principle, the FPL model for diurnal temperature range can be incorporated into the observation level of such hierarchical models.